ClickCease

 Day 8 Wales.
 Snowdonia, Caernarfon, Ferry from Holyhead & Ireland.
 Dublin.

-Day 9 Ireland.
-Dublin.
 The capital city of the Republic of Ireland offers much to keep you busy and entertained.
-A local guide joins you this morning to provide insight into the city’s history and to point out the popular landmarks including Dublin Castle, Trinity College and Guinness Brewery.
-Entrance into St. Patrick’s Cathedral in included.
-Following the city tour, the afternoon is free.
-A popular attraction is the Book of Kells at the Trinity College Library (approx €16.00 admission), an ornately decorated and meticulously scribed edition of the Gospels from 800 A.D.
-Tonight's dinner is independent, or join the Irish Dinner Show excursion.
-[B]
+A local guide joins you this morning to provide insight into the city’s history and to point out the popular landmarks including Dublin Castle, Trinity College and the Guinness Brewery.
+Entrance into St. Patrick’s Cathedral is included.
+Following the city tour, the after noon is free for individual pursuits.
+A popular attraction is the “Book of Kells Experience” at the Trinity College Library (admission fee).
+Here you will view the Book of Kells, an ornately decorated and meticulously scribed edition of the Gospels from 800 A.D.
+Equally popular is a tour of the Guinness Brewery (admission fee).
+Tonight’s dinner is independent, or join the optional Irish Dinner Show excursion (see Optional Excursions).
+(Breakfast)

 Day 10 Ireland.
 Dublin, Kildare, Irish Countryside, County Kerry.